bravocognos/hydra/README.md

 Bored of running syncronous commands for git submodules?
 Meet `hydra`.

 ## Usage

-Download from the release page, move to a directory included in your `$PATH`, and and run.
+1. Download from the release page
+2. Move to a directory included in your `$PATH`, for example `/usr/local/bin` for Mac OS users.
+3. Go to a repository with submodules
+4. Run `hydra`.
 Few examples:

 - `$ hydra "npm install"`
 - `$ hydra "rm -rdf node_modules"`